 - Reckless endangerment arrests take place day and night, so we are available 24/7

 - Over 30 years of experience defending criminal charges

 - We will fight hard to defend your liberty, and our focus is on results that will get you the most favorable outcome possible

 - Free initial consultation

 - Reasonable rates / payment plans

-If you have been arrested for reckless endangerment in Greenwich, Stamford, Norwalk, Darien, New Canaan, Cos Cob, Fairfield, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
-We work on a flat fee basis and our rates are very reasonable.
-Call Attorney Friedman at 203.515.4110 to schedule your free initial consultation and case evaluation – we are available 24/7 to respond to urgent matters when you are the subject of an investigation or being questioned by Police.
+If you have been arrested for reckless endangerment do not hesitate to contact the Law Offices of Allan F. Friedman.
+We work on a flat-fee basis, and our rates are very reasonable.
+Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation and case evaluation – we are available 24/7 to respond to urgent matters.
 Or you can contact us online for a prompt response.